Yanina Rivera Lopez Yanina Rivera Lopez

 7) Supporting Critical Thinking:

 Rather than pushing our children to excel in every aspect of their lives, we can prioritize their development as critical thinkers.
-This involves encouraging them to question societal norms, challenge the status quo, and think independently.
-By nurturing their curiosity, providing them with diverse perspectives, and fostering an environment that values open dialogue, we can empower them to become active participants in creating a more equitable and just world.
+This means encouraging them to question norms, examine power, and think independently.
+Critical thinking is not defiance—it’s an act of liberation.
+By fostering curiosity and open dialogue, we empower our children to participate in building a more equitable and just world.

 Decolonizing mental health in the context of parenting requires us to let go of the pressure to be perfect and instead prioritize our well-being and that of our children.
-By embracing imperfection, minimizing anxiety, redefining success, allowing grace, adopting a balanced approach to food, breaking generational patterns, and supporting critical thinking, we can create a more empowering and liberating environment.
-Let us challenge the flawed systems that continue to perpetuate inequality and strive towards raising critical thinkers who will shape a more inclusive and just society.
+By embracing imperfection, minimizing anxiety, redefining success, allowing grace, adopting a balanced approach to food, breaking generational patterns, and nurturing critical thinking, we create a more empowering environment for the next generation.
+Parenting becomes not a performance, but a practice; one rooted in liberation, humanity, and wholeness.

 Read More